 Finder may earn compensation from partners, but editorial opinions are our own.
 Advertiser Disclosure

 The best three-month CDs let you lock-in a high interest rate for a short period of time.
 We researched over 80 CDs to find ones with the highest APYs, then narrowed down our list by focusing on factors like deposit requirements, availability, fees and account features.
 But we excluded jumbo CDs because most have opening deposit requirements of $100,000 or more.

 What’s changed in 2021?

-We removed Fidelity and US Bank from our list because their APYs dropped to 0.05%.
-We added Pen Air FCU and Consumers Credit Union in their place.
+We removed Fidelity, US Bank, Barclay and Citi from our list because their APYs dropped to 0.05%, and we added Pen Air FCU and Consumers Credit Union in their place.
 We also removed Radius Bank after it was acquired by LendingClub.